vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ## 14
 ### a
 ### b
-Rudra, king of the sacrifice,
-True offerer, priest of both worlds,
-Agni before the dreadful thunder,'
-Of golden colour, win ye for help.
 ### c
-Agni hath set him down as priest, good sacrificer, On the lap of his mother, in the fragrant place,
-The youthful, the wise, pre-eminent among men [1], righteous, Supporter of the folk in whose midst he is kindled.
 ### d
-Good hath he made our sacrifice this day;
-The hidden tongue of the sacrifice have we found
-He hath come, fragrant, clothed in life;
-He hath made our sacrifice this day to prosper.
 ### e
-Agni hath cried like Dyaus thundering,
-Licking the earth, devouring the plants;
-Straightway on birth he shone aflame;

 ### f
-He blazeth with his light within the firmaments.
-In thee, O many-faced sacrificer [2],
-Morning and evening, the sacrificers place their treasures,
-In whom, purifying, good things are placed, even as the heaven and earth (support) all beings.
 ### g
 To thee, best of Angirases,
 All folk with fair dwellings severally,